 Stage 4: Convert & Advocate

 In the final stage of the funnel, all the work you have done to identify and build relationships with the target accounts should pay off as the sales teams convert these leads into customers.
 The funnel doesn’t end there though.
-It’s ABM best practice to deliver excellent customer service and continue to demonstrate value to retain these accounts long-term and turn them into brand advocates.
+It’s best practice in account based marketing strategy to deliver excellent customer service and continue to demonstrate value to retain these accounts long-term and turn them into brand advocates.

 How is The ABM Funnel Different From Traditional Marketing and Sales Funnels?